What Makes Sentences Semantically Related: A Textual Relatedness Dataset and Empirical Study: Evaluating Sentence Representation Models using STR-2022

 \subsubsection{Impact of Domain on Fine-Tuning}

 The results above show that fine-tuning is critical for better sentence representation.
 However, it is well-documented that the domain of the data can have substantial impact on results; especially when quite different from the training data.
-With the inclusion of data from various domains in STR-2021 (Table \ref{tab:data_sources}), one can systematically explore performance on individual domains, as well as the extent to which performance may drop if no training data from the target domain is included for training.
+With the inclusion of data from various domains in STR-2022 (Table \ref{tab:data_sources}), one can systematically explore performance on individual domains, as well as the extent to which performance may drop if no training data from the target domain is included for training.

-Table \ref{tab:supervised_embeddings} shows these results.
-The RoBERTA CV column shows a breakdown of results on sentence pairs from each source (domain).
+Table \ref{tab:supervised_embeddings} shows the results.
+The RoBERTa CV column shows a breakdown of results by source (domain).
 Essentially, these are results for the scenario where some portion of in-domain data is included in the training folds (along with data from other domains), and the system correlations are determined only on the test fold's target domain pairs.
-Observe that performance on most domains is comparable to each other, except for the stance domain where correlations are much lower.\footnote{The stance subset has a smaller range of relatedness scores than other subsets, and lower range is known to lead to lower correlations.
-Thus it's correlations are not directly comparable to that of the other subsets. \\ (See: https://www.statisticshowto.com/restricted-range/)}
+Observe that performance on most domains is comparable to each other.

-The LOOut column shows correlations with a leave-one-out setup: no in-domain training data used and system correlations are determined only for the target domain pairs.
-Observe that this leads to drops in scores for all domains except STS.\footnote{The STS set is small and itself includes data from many domains, and thus is not ideal for examining domain impact.} However, the drop is only a few percentage points; and scores are still much higher than the lexical overlap (Dice) baseline.
+The LOO CV column shows correlations with a leave-one-out cross-validation setup: no in-domain training data is used and system correlations are determined only for the target domain pairs.
+Observe that this leads to drops in scores for all domains except STS.
+However, the drop is small; and scores are still much higher than the lexical overlap (Dice CV) baseline.
 This suggests that the diversity of data in the remaining subsets is useful in overcoming a lack of in-domain training data.